XcalableMP/manual/en/shadow_reflect.rst

 Multidimensional Shadow
 -----------------------

-The shadow and reflect directives can be applied to arrays that is distributed in multiple dimensions.
+The shadow directive and reflect construct can be applied to arrays that is distributed in multiple dimensions.
 The following programs are the examples for two-dimensional distribution.